felix92/pytango-AgilisAGP/README.md

-# AgilisAGP Tange Device Server
+# AgilisAGP Tango Device Server

 Do not forget to set a udev.rule for the device.